Fox Chase Line

 The Fox Chase Line is a SEPTA Regional Rail service connecting Center City Philadelphia with Fox Chase.
 It uses the Fox Chase Branch, which branches off from the SEPTA Main Line at Newtown Junction north of the Wayne Junction station.
 It runs entirely within the city of Philadelphia.
 The line is fully grade-separated, except for one grade crossing on Oxford Avenue.

 Originally known as the Fox Chase/Newtown Branch, service was truncated in January 1983 from Newtown to its current terminus in Philadelphia at Fox Chase.
 Plans to restore service beyond Fox Chase remained on SEPTA's Capital Program until 2009.
-The rail bed between Fox Chase and Southampton is currently utilized for interim rail trail usage.
-It is not officially abandoned.
+The rail bed between Fox Chase and Southampton has been converted to rail trail usage.

 History

 Most of what is now the Fox Chase Branch was built by the Philadelphia, Newtown and New York Railroad between 1876 and 1878.
 Initially, it was part of the Pennsylvania Railroad system, but the Philadelphia and Reading Railroad leased it in 1879.
 Under the Reading it was known as the Newtown Branch.
 Following the Reading's final bankruptcy in 1976 the branch was conveyed to SEPTA; Conrail operated services under contract until 1983 when SEPTA took full control.